mwaz/circleci-ml-pipeline/README.md

 - Deploying a model doesn't mean it's finished - new data will be arriving which can be used to retrain it to improve its accuracy.
 - In this example, a retraining step can replace the train step in this workflow to retrain an existing model rather than creating a new one.

+*Note that the retrain script is designed to fail by default!
+Comment out the exception in the Python script to see it succeed*

 #### Test deployed model

 - Ensuring a successful deployment is important, so this example makes a quick REST call to TensorFlow Serving to ensure that it receives a response.

 ## Prerequisites

+- A CircleCI account and a GitHub account.
+  - See the [CircleCI quickstart guide](https://circleci.com/docs/getting-started/) for how to get up and running with both.
 - A CircleCI self-hosted runner.
   - This can be a local machine or set up as part of an [auto-scaling deployment](https://circleci.com/blog/autoscale-self-hosted-runners-aws/) for larger workloads.
   - See **Python** below for installing additional requirements for the runner.